Gissio/radpro/docs/manual.md

 **A:** Measuring instantaneous rate presents a trade-off between low noise and fast response.
 To minimize noise, you can select an averaging option that increases the measurement period.
 However, this comes at the cost of a slower response.

+**Q: I enabled clicks but am not hearing any.**

+**A:** If you've enabled pulse thresholding, pulse indication will only occur above a certain radiation level threshold.
+Check if this feature is activated.

 **Q: Why isn’t the rate alarm triggering?**

 **A:** To minimize false alarms, the rate alarm triggers only when the confidence interval falls below 75%.